-The number of platform providers has grown in the past ten years, although there have also been some disappearances.
+Tax should never dictate an investment decision.
+If tax saving is the sole motivation for your investment, then warning bells should sound.
+The number of platform providers has grown in recent years, although there have also been some disappearances.
 Your adviser will consider a range of factors when recommending a platform to you, including: